About

 University of Mannheim

-I am Assistant Professor at the Collegio Carlo Alberto in Torino and fellow at the University of Mannheim’s Center for European Social Research (MZES).
+I am currently Assistant Professor at the Collegio Carlo Alberto in Torino, fellow at the University of Mannheim’s Center for European Social Research (MZES), and lecturer at the University of Basel (WWZ).

-Prior to joining CCA and MZES, I studied Political Science and Economics in Vienna, Urbana-Champaign, and Zurich before I received my Ph.D. from the University of Lausanne and the Swiss National Science Foundation.
-I have also been postdoctoral researcher at the WZB Berlin Social Science Center and the University of Bern, and visiting researcher in Malmoe and Oxford.
+Prior to joining CCA and MZES, I studied in Vienna, Urbana-Champaign, and Zurich before receiving my Ph.D. from the University of Lausanne and the Swiss National Science Foundation.
+I have also been a postdoctoral researcher at the WZB Berlin Social Science Center and the University of Bern, and visiting researcher in Malmoe and Oxford.

 Recently published